Katoan/Clicker/README.md

 Fixes:
 * Fixed the OWNED list functionality to be more concise
 * Fixed the hover and selectability of the shop hovers
+* Fixed (poorly, have to check on it later) shop generating infinite number of div elements